nov314k/tortoise-guile/README.md

 This is the code that I used to reproduce the results shown in [Tutorial Introduction to Guile](https://www.gnu.org/software/guile/docs/guile-tut/tutorial.html).
 I used Guile 2.0 on Cygwin.

-There were several small changes that I had to make, as per the notes below.
+I had to make some small changes in the tutorial code, as per the notes below.

 - Note 1